 Having standardized processes is necessary in order to make sure the whole team is on the same page: everyone knows who needs to do what and what to expect from the next person participating in said process.
 And everyone is held accountable.

 If you choose a project tool without first taking the time to carefully observe how your team works organically, instead of finding the tool that best fits how you work and execute, you’ll end with frustration in the air as your whole team will feel obligated to adjust themselves to that project management tool.

-Once you can par an execution-driven team to a process that flows organically thanks to a documented flow that is available to the whole team, granting transparency and trust internal squads, you’ll be able to choose a project management tool that will complement your team instead of getting in the way.
+Once you can par an execution-driven team to a process that flows organically thanks to a documented flow that is available to the whole team, therefore granting transparency and trusting internal squads, you’ll be able to choose a project management tool that will complement your team instead of getting in the way.

 By implementing a process management tool before finding a project management tool, you’ll be able to…